jedwards1211/redux-track-promise/README.md

 Calling `trackLoginPromise` will dispatch a `LOGIN_PROMISE.SET_PENDING` that will update `state.loginPromise`.
 Then later it will dispatch a `LOGIN_PROMISE.RESOLVE` or `LOGIN_PROMISE.REJECT` action, depending on whether the promise gets resolved or rejected.

 Likewise, `trackSetPasswordPromise` will dispatch `SET_PASSWORD_PROMISE.*` actions that update `state.setPasswordPromise`.

-With this, displaying the status of the requests is easy!
+Displaying the status of the requests is easy!
 You can create a generic `PromiseStatus` component that provides a consistent UI for anywhere in your app you're displaying the status of a promise:

 ```js